Prayer in Different Religious and Spiritual Traditions

 Freely Shareable Prayer Image

-I this prayer inspired image brings you hope and peace.
+I hope this prayer inspired image brings you hope and peace.
 Share it with someone who needs it today!

 Freely Shareable Prayer Image Discover how prayer is practiced in different religious and spiritual traditions such as Christianity, Islam, Hinduism, Buddhism, Judaism, and Native American spirituality.
 Explore the unique approaches and beliefs surrounding prayer.